-The decisionmaker will determine the method for questioning at the hearing; however, all questions posed by the parties will be asked exclusively by the decisionmaker.
+The decisionmaker will determine the method for questioning at the hearing;.
 The decisionmaker has broad authority to respond to disruptive or harassing behaviors, including adjourning the hearing or excluding any offending person including an advisor.

 A recording will be made by the institution.
 All other recordings are prohibited.